 The Complete Guide to Carpet Removal for Home Renovations

 When planning a home renovation, one of the first steps often involves removing outdated or worn carpeting.
 Old carpets can harbor allergens, stains, odors, and wear that detract from your home's appeal and functionality.
 In addition, lingering moisture or trapped debris beneath the carpet can cause long-term damage to subflooring and indoor air quality.
 Carpet removal not only improves hygiene and aesthetics but also prepares the space for a fresh, modern upgrade.
-Whether you're upgrading to hardwood, tile, or luxury vinyl,
+Whether you're upgrading to hardwood, tile, or luxury vinyl, proper carpet removal sets the foundation for a smooth and lasting installation.
+Let’s dive into how to do it right.

 1. Gather the Right Tools